-When applying and seeking approval for life insurance with rheumatoid arthritis, it is usually best to seek policy information and premium quotes from more than just one life insurance company.
-This is because the premiums that are charged for coverage can differ – sometimes a great deal – from one insurer to another.
+When applying and seeking approval for life insurance with rheumatoid arthritis, it is usually best to seek policy information and quotes from an agent who can show you multiple options from several life insurance carriers.

 When comparing companies and premium quotes, we can help.
 We work with the top rated life insurance companies that look the most favorable on clients with illnesses – and we can help you to find the company and the policy that will fit your specific coverage needs.

 There are a few other ways that you can improve your chances, and that’s my focusing on your health.
 Starting a healthy diet and getting regular exercise can drastically improve your overall health and secure a better rating class from the insurance company.

 Additionally, eliminating any tobacco that you currently use could have a huge impact on your health as well as your insurance premiums.